 Bubble tea or boba is a highly customizable tea drink with chewy tapioca balls at the bottom of the cup.
 They tend to be sweet, brightly colored, and accompanied by extra-large straws which are large enough to accommodate the tapioca pearls.
 Boba shops or tea cafes are known for their extensive menus, made-to-order drinks, and late hours.
 Similar to coffee shops, boba cafes have become a popular place for people to study, meet friends, or go on dates.

-While it’s difficult to trace the origins of bubble tea, most sources say it originated in Taiwan in the 80s.
+Bubble tea originated in Taiwan in the 80s according to most sources.
 Milk tea, or Hong Kong milk tea, was already a popular beverage in Asia as were shaved ice desserts topped with mochi bits, tapioca balls, and other sweets.
 Bubble tea combines the already classic milk tea with tapioca balls and soon became a staple of street vendors and night markets.

 Soon bubble tea began popping up in cities across the U.S., starting with areas that have a large Asian diaspora community.
 L.A’s boba boom took shape in the 90s and has been going strong ever since.
 Enjoy some of the city’s must-visit tea shops for dessert or a midday treat.